brittonlaroche/realm-IOT/README.md

 Repeat the process for the broker and client images.

 ### Setting up the containers on the RPI
 Once the images are up on Dockerhub, you can get started on setting up the services on the edge.
-The service have a few configurable parameters than need to be passed in as environment variables to the container.
+The services have a few configurable parameters than need to be passed in as environment variables to the container.
 In particular, the Realm app information needs to be updated in broker.env and updater.env found under ./setup/configuration.
 The setup configuration is under the same directory where the bitbucked git clone was installed.

 ```shell
 cd [your git clone dir]/aedes-realm/setup/configuration